Today's Articles

 The 16th Street Baptist Church (Birmingham, Ala.)
 Holds Its First Service

-*The first service at the 16th Street Baptist Church was held on this date in 1873.
-The church was organized as the First Colored Baptist Church of Birmingham, Alabama.
-It was the first Black church to organize in Birmingham, founded just two years before.
-The first meetings were held in a small building at 12th Street […]
+*The first service at the 16th Street Baptist Church, organized as the First Colored Baptist Church of Birmingham, Alabama, was held on this date in 1873.
+It was the first Black church organized in Birmingham, founded just two years before.
+The first meetings were held in a small building at 12th Street and Fourth Avenue […]

 learn more